-Trump Foe Michael Avenatti Getting Serious About 2020 Presidential Bid As He Makes A Visit To New Hampshire
+Trump Foe Michael Avenatti Getting Serious About 2020 Presidential Bid, As He Makes A Visit To New Hampshire

-Michael Avenatti, the lawyer for former adult film actress Stormy Daniels in her case against President Donald Trump, seems to be ramping up his plans to run for president in 2020, as suggested by his recent appearance at a New Hampshire fundraiser.
+Michael Avenatti, the lawyer for former adult film actress Stormy Daniels in her lawsuit against President Donald Trump, seems to be ramping up his plans to run for president in 2020, as suggested by his recent appearance at a New Hampshire Democratic fundraiser.

-According to the Associated Press, Avenatti was at the Hillsborough County Democrats’ Summer Picnic fundraiser in Greenfield, New Hampshire on Sunday, where he spoke to attendees and suggested that his “fighting spirit” could be used as a tool against the confrontational Trump.
+According to the Associated Press, Avenatti was at the Hillsborough County Democrats’ Summer Picnic fundraiser in Greenfield, New Hampshire, on Sunday, where he spoke to attendees and suggested that his “fighting spirit” could be used as a tool against the confrontational Trump.
 It was also noted that Avenatti partially referenced former first lady Michelle Obama’s old slogan, saying that when Trump and his administration “[goes] low,” Democrats should “hit harder.”

 This wasn’t the first time Michael Avenatti modified Michelle Obama’s “when they go low, we go high” slogan, nor the first time it was reported that he is considering a run for president.
 As previously reported by the Inquisitr, Avenatti first teased the possibility in an interview with an Iowa publication, shortly after he spoke at a Democratic fundraising dinner and made some comments about Democrats tending to “bring nail clippers to a gunfight,” or lack preparation against Republicans such as Trump.